pavangudiwada/pavangudiwada/README.md

 # Hi 👋 I'm Pavan Gudiwada

-I am a 🔭 DevOps engineer(lots yet to learn) and *FOSS lover* :hearts:
+I am a 🔭 Developer Advocate(lots yet to learn) and *FOSS lover* :hearts:

 ### Ahm...okay what is that you do? :thinking:
 - I break down DevOps topics into beautiful visual guides :crystal_ball: